webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Doesnt-Do-Much.md

 ---
 aliases:
-  - Doesn't Do Much
+- "Doesn't Do Much"
 tags:
 - Compendium/CSRD/en/Foci/Doesnt-Do-Much
 - Focus/Category/Basic
-title: Doesn't Do Much
-collection: Foci
-kind: Compendium
 ---

 ## Doesn't Do Much
 You're a slacker, but you know a little about a lot of things.